Special City Council Meeting Held in Goleta to Discuss Recent ICE Activities and Next Steps | News Channel 3-12

 Special City Council Meeting Held in Goleta to Discuss Recent ICE Activities and Next Steps

-GOLETA, Calif. – A Special City Council Meeting is getting underway in Goleta to discuss recent ICE activities and next steps.
+GOLETA, Calif,-A Special City Council Meeting is underway in Goleta to discuss recent ICE activities and next steps.

 The city staff was well aware of the need for overflow seating.
 They set up dozens of chairs and a video monitor in the parking lot beneath solar panels outside the council chambers.